Blog | Resource Hub

 • Underwriting support: Assemble and review files against investor or agency (Fannie Mae, Freddie Mac, FHA, VA) guidelines; clear conditions and prep for final approval

-• Closing & post-closing: Prepare closing disclosures, coordinate signings and funding, and confirm all documents are properly executed and returned
+• Closing & post-closing: Prepare closing disclosures, coordinate signing and funding, and confirm all documents are properly executed and returned

 Operations costs